Xarlley/Xarlley/README.md

 - 👋 Hi, I’m @Xarlley.
 Also Charlley, Xharlley.
-- 👀 Focus on Neuromorphic Computing, Searching, Website and Linux.
+- 👀 Focus on Searching, Website and Linux.
 - 📫 How to reach me: Charlley.g.l@Gmail.com

 <!---